cljung/did-samples/vc-setup-scripts/README.md

     - An Azure Storage Account with one private container and one public.
 The private will later store your Rules & Display file while the public will host your VC card's logo image.
 - Assign the permission `Storage Blob Data Reader` to the `Verifiable Credentials Issuer Service` service principal for the storage account so that it can read the Rules & Display files.
 - Generate template json files:
-    - didconfig.json - used by the VC Issuer sample (you need to update this file after completing the below steps)
     - Rules file - A file that binds your VC Issuar Sample app to your Azure AD tenant.
 The generated Rules file contains some extra claims to illustrate how that can be done
     - Display file - The visual design of your VC card that controls how it is displayed in the Microsoft Authenticator app.